 A staggering 40% of us admit to doing this – when you’ve got a load and a bit left in the laundry basket, it can be tempting to just shove in those few extra items to get the job done.
-However, overloading your washing machine means not only do your clothes move around in one large mass, not getting as clean as you’d like, but it puts undue pressure on the machine and can even lead to breakages.
+However, overloading your washing machine is one of the most common laundry mistakes and means not only do your clothes move around in one large mass, not getting as clean as you’d like, but it puts undue pressure on the machine and can even lead to breakages.
 To avoid overloading, make sure there is always a reasonable gap between the top of the clothes and the drum.

 6. Washing at too high a temperature